Pensioner jailed for 14 years for killing his wife in Brean

 Simon Steeves, from Brean, pleaded guilty to killing his wife, 59-year-old Denise Steeves, at their home in Diamond Meadow Lodge Park, in Weston Road, on 25 October last year, as reported here.

-At Bristol Crown Court today (Thursday 29 February), Steeves received a life sentence with a minimum 14 years and two months.
+At Bristol Crown Court on Thursday (29th February), Steeves received a life sentence with a minimum 14 years and two months.

 This was then reduced to 13 years and 300 days due to the time he has already served on remand since his arrest.